PBearson/cinf301-spr17-project-01/ServiceMonitor/README.md

 * -o | --output:
 	* Set the path to the output file.
 All Logs will be dumped here.
 	* If the file does not exist already, one will be created.

+* -n:
+	* Clear the output file and start fresh.
+	* Assumes the configured output path already exists, otherwise has no effect.

+* -a:
+	* Automatically set the path to the config file as "../data/input.xml"
+	* For dev use